arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/datasheet/datasheet.md

 ### Board Outline and Mounting Holes

 The board measures are mixed between metric and imperial.
-Imperial measures are used to maintain a 100 mil pitch grid between pin rows to allow them to fit a breadboard whereas board length is Metric
+Imperial measures are used to maintain a 100 mil pitch grid between pin rows to allow them to fit a breadboard whereas board length is Metric.

 ![Board layout](assets/Outline.png)